History

 America’s propaganda campaign has distorted America’s history to the point where it is unrecognizable when it is compared to...

 America’s propaganda campaign has distorted America’s history to the point where it is unrecognizable when it is compared to the truth.
-When two courageous women, Kim Williams Crenshaw and Nicole Hannah Jones shared Critical Race Theory and the 1619 Project they were attacked for telling the truth as if they were enemies of the state.
+When two courageous women, Kim Williams Crenshaw and Nicole Hannah Jones shared Critical Race Theory and the 1619 Project, they were attacked for telling the truth as if they were enemies of the state.

 In the late 1800s, this new nation adopted a code of Indian Offenses to regulate the conduct of the Indians on reservations.
-This code prohibited the practice of traditional Indian religions and punished those practicing by withholding rations, imprisonment and whipping.
+This code prohibited the practice of traditional Indian religions and punished those practicing by withholding rations, imprisonment, and whipping.
 The new nation created a system of Indian boarding schools that forced the Indian children to attend Christian church services.
 This new nation was enforcing the same religious prohibitions that made them leave England.

-The Mexican-American War took place between 1846 and 1848, yet its roots can be traced to 1821, when Mexico gained its independence from Spain.
+The Mexican-American War occurred between 1846 and 1848, yet its roots can be traced to 1821 when Mexico gained its independence from Spain.
 At this time, Mexico invited Americans to settle in its Northern Territory on the condition that these settlers renounce slavery because slavery was against Mexican law.
 However, many of these settlers owned slaves and hoped eventually to secede from Mexico.
 In 1836 that is exactly what they did to form the Republic of Texas.
 In the decade that followed, Texas remained an independent republic.
 At the same time, there was a growing sense among Americans that the United States had a “manifest destiny” from God to extend its territory to the Pacific Ocean.
 Many justified this expansion by arguing that it would bring freedom and enlightenment to the Native Americans now living in these areas.

 Written by Narada K Brown